Destinations Greece Athens

 Must orderwhole grilled fish of the day + chilled Assyrtiko

 The Plaka exception.
-Thespidos 18 — a pedestrian alley directly under the Acropolis rock, outdoor tables, opened 1979, named for the 6th-century-BC inventor of Greek tragedy.
-The cooking is unexpectedly serious fish — swordfish skewers, mussels, crab, whole fish off the morning boat — in a room where almost everyone around it is selling moussaka to the cruise crowd.
-Quiet, beautiful, the rare Plaka view-dinner that earns the booking.
+Thespidos 18, a pedestrian alley directly under the Acropolis rock, outdoor tables, opened 1979 and named for the 6th-century-BC inventor of Greek tragedy.
+The kitchen handles swordfish skewers, mussels, crab and whole fish from the morning boat.
+Reserve the outdoor tables under the Acropolis.

 Acropolis-rock viewSince 1979The Plaka exception